 When Canada legalized pot, it put many a stock’s price one toke over the line.

-In 2018, Canada legalized marijuana, and this nationwide legalization was a defining and game-changing moment for the marijuana industry.
+In 2018, Canada legalized marijuana nationwide in a game-changing moment for the industry.

-Companies dealing with the growing, distribution, and sale of marijuana were no longer in a legal grey area or only able to cater to individuals with medical cards.
-They instantly gained a much larger audience for their products.
+Companies dealing with the growth, distribution, and sale of marijuana were no longer in a legal grey area.
+Restrictions were lifted.
+These companies instantly gained a much larger audience for their products.

-But that’s not all.
-Finances were tricky before the legalization — now these companies could take out bank loans, allowing them to rev up production for a growing consumer base.
+Finances for pot stocks were tricky before the legalization — now these companies could accept credit cards and take out bank loans.

-What was a niche industry was poised to boom into a multi-billion dollar industry.
+What was a fringe industry was poised to boom into a multi-billion dollar industry.
 Stocks began shifting before legalization was official.

 Following the legalization, many stocks experienced insane growth.
-For example, Aurora Cannabis was trading at around $5 per share in August, then quickly rose to over $10 per share in anticipation of and directly following the official announcement of legalization.
+For example, Aurora Cannabis Inc. (NYSE: ACB) traded at around $5 per share in August 2018.
+It quickly rose to over $12 per share in anticipation of and directly following the official announcement of legalization.

 #2 Starbucks CEO Steps Down